IlyaGulya/setup-crowdin-cli/memory-bank/techContext.md

    - Example: `ghcr.io/owner/crowdin-cli-linux-amd64:3.7.1`
    - All images are built for linux/amd64 platform regardless of binary architecture
    - This simplifies the build process while still allowing architecture-specific binary storage
+   - **Images are labeled to indicate they contain AWT-stripped binaries**

 2. **Version Marker Image**:
    - A simple image without binaries used for version checking
    - Named with pattern: `ghcr.io/owner/crowdin-cli:{version}`
    - Used by the workflow to check if a version already exists
    - Simplifies version management and prevents redundant builds
+   - **Labeled to indicate it represents an AWT-stripped version**

 3. **Latest Tag Control**:
    - Images can optionally be tagged with "latest" in addition to version